 This post is also available in: German

 Business people invest first in order to generate income.
-You’ve paid for to rent rooms for rehearsal, instruments, and equipment, as well as the recording studio, album production, merchandise etc. In addition, the performances cost you fuel money and rental fees for tour bus and possibly even backline.
+You have paid for rehearsal rooms, instruments and equipment, as well as the recording studio, album production, merchandise etc. In addition, the performances cost you fuel money and rental fees for the tour van and possibly also backline.
 Unfortunately, it does not stop there.
 Now, you have to promote your product through advertising which means presenting your product to as many people as possible.

-I always get requests for performances by completely unknown bands.
-They tell me that, “we only need enough money to cover our expenses”, which includes fees for booking a tour bus and fuel costs.
+All the time I get requests for gigs by completely unknown bands.
+They tell me “we only need enough money to cover our expenses”, which includes renting a tour van and fuel costs.
 They, however, do not realize that these figures are already quite high and that they are making unrealistic claims.
-It is not enough to produce a product (like a live show) and then just expect people to buy it (pay for tickets).
+It is not enough to produce a product (a live show) and then wait for people to buy it (pay for tickets).

 Many musicians want to save money wherever possible.
 They sometimes do this by producing their T-shirts as cheaply as possible.
 Then the customers have little choice of shirts of poor quality with rather uncreative design.
 But wouldn’t it be an invaluable advantage if fans not only buy the shirts, but also liked to wear them?
-The fans would be walking ads for your band which move in just the right places.
-So you should dedicate the merchandise a lot of effort and possibly invest a little more money.
+The fans would be walking advertising spaces for your band which move in just the right places.
+So you should dedicate the merchandise a lot of effort and if possible, invest a little more money.

 You should find out which people like your music.
-You should think about how old they are, what bands/music they like, which venues they visit, whether they live out in the country or in cities, what kind of lifestyle they have, and more.
+You should think about how old they are, what bands and music they like, which venues they visit, whether they live out in the country or in cities, what kind of lifestyle they have and more.
 Once you figure this out, you will have your target audience.

-In a more structured approach, you also have more time for your creativity.
-Planning successfully also means less frustration, so you will more than likely be happier with your music as well.
 One of your goals could be to spend less money than you earn so that the band sustains itself.
 If the band is no longer a financial burden for the members, it also contributes to the band’s internal motivation.
-You will be able to reach your goals more easily and enjoy the path more if you plan better and set the right priorities.
+If you plan better and set the right priorities, you will be able to reach your goals more easily and enjoy the way there more.

 To get an overview of your expenses, a cost statement helps.
 It’s best to keep a record of your revenue and expenditure.
 If you invest your private money, consider it as a private investment.
-Write down what you pay for the rehearsal room rental, equipment repairs, instrumental accessories, fuel, tour bus rental, merchandise, flyers, posters, etc. If you know the amount of your costs, it will also be easier for you to negotiate with organizers about your fee or expense allowance.
-If you are offered a good show, if you play in front of the right people and excite them, there is no reason to be ashamed of accepting money.
+Write down what you pay for the rehearsal room rental, equipment repairs, instrumental accessories, fuel, tour van rental, merchandise, flyers, posters, etc. If you know the amount of your costs, it will also be easier for you to negotiate with local promoters about your fee or expense allowance.
+If you are offered a good show, play in front of the right people and excite them, there is no reason to be ashamed of accepting money.